priyankamadhwal/IndoorsGPS/README.md

 ## Getting Started

 ### Prerequisites
-Android Studio, Git, Submodules: iExplore-server and iExplore-webapp
+Android Studio, Git, iExplore-server and iExplore-webapp

 ### Installation
 To import this project into Android Studio, proceed as follows: